Isha Khan Choudhury

 Isha Khan Choudhury (born 22 May 1971) is an Indian politician from the state of West Bengal and a Member of Parliament, Lok Sabha representing Maldaha Dakshin constituency.
 He represented the Sujapur constituency in the West Bengal Legislative Assembly as a candidate of the Indian National Congress party.
 He comes from a political family with his father and uncle being former cabinet ministers in the central government.

 Personal life

 Khan Choudhury spent the early years of his life in Canada.
 His Bengali Muslim father is Abu Hasem Khan Choudhury.
 He has two uncles, A.B.A.
 Ghani Khan Choudhury and Abu Nasar Khan Choudhury.
-His cousin Mausam Noor (daughter of Ghani Khan Choudhury's sister) is a Member of Indian Parliament.
-All of them are members of the Indian National Congress except Mausam Noor and Abu Nasar who defected to the Trinamool Congress party.
+His cousin Mausam Noor (daughter of Ghani Khan Choudhury's sister) was a Member of Indian Parliament.
+All of them are members of the Indian National Congress except Abu Nasar who defected to the Trinamool Congress party.
 The Khan Choudhury brothers are former cabinet ministers in the central government.